The Newton Institute aims to maximise the benefit of its scientific programmes to the UK mathematical science community in the following ways:

 To support this activity, the Institute will cover the travel expenses involved for any participant who is formally invited to speak at another institution; the host institution is expected to cover any accommodation and incidental costs.

-To assist organisers of seminar series at UK Universities in their search for relevant speakers, the Newton Institute maintains a register of those of its participants who are visiting from overseas for a period of at least two weeks, and who have indicated their willingness to give lectures or seminars elsewhere during their stay.
+To assist organisers of seminar series at UK Universities in their search for relevant speakers, INI maintains a register of those of its participants who are visiting from overseas for a period of at least two weeks, and who have indicated their willingness to give lectures or seminars elsewhere during their stay.
 This register of Current Participants Willing to Speak Elsewhere lists their contact details, visit dates and key subject areas.
 Arrangements are normally made directly with the speaker via the email address given, however, the Institute will be happy to assist in cases where there are difficulties in making direct arrangements.

 Open for Business

 Open for Business events form part of the Institute's mission to foster links between academic research and the business world.
 The aim is to bring together academic researchers in the mathematical sciences with industrial, commercial and government organisations and individuals to enable formal and informal discussion and networking.
 Open for Business events are organised by the Turing Gateway to Mathematics and whenever appropriate with the Centre for Science and Policy.
 They are supported by the Higher Education Innovation Fund of the University of Cambridge.